mauriciodev/braz_iono_series/README.md

 This is a notebook that produces a time series of GNSS ionospheric delay data for the BRAZ station, continuously monitored by IBGE (Instituto Brasileiro de Geografia e Estatística) - Brazil.

 The data from 2013 to 2019 can be found as a CSV file.

+Data processing was performed with the Python Notebook "[braz_iono_series.ipynb](https://colab.research.google.com/github/mauriciodev/braz_iono_series/blob/main/braz_iono_series.ipynb)".
+The file can be opened on Google Colab throught the link.

+An example tutorial of how to download and use the data generated foor years 2013-2019 can is available on the Python Notebook "[example_data_usage.ipynb](https://colab.research.google.com/github/mauriciodev/braz_iono_series/blob/main/example_data_usage.ipynb)".
+The file can be opened on Google Colab throught the link.